-It’s so easy to thaw food in the fridge and doesn’t require any special preparation; just leave the food in its freezer container and plop it in the fridge.
-You can also refreeze foods if they got thawed in the fridge with a very minimal loss of quality.
+It's so easy to thaw food in the fridge and doesn’t require any special preparation – just leave the food in its freezer container and plop it in the fridge.
+You can also refreeze foods if they were thawed in the fridge with a very minimal loss of quality.
 The USDA recommends this method for safety reasons since the fridge keeps foods out of the “danger zone.”

 TIPS AND TRICKS FOR THAWING IN THE FRIDGE

 - If you can, keep the food in its original container or freezer container.